What Is JWH 018 Most Commonly Called?

 Why is JWH-018 more addictive than cannabis?

-As a full CB1 receptor agonist, it triggers rapid tolerance and severe withdrawal symptoms—think as anxiety, insomnia, and agitation.
+As a full CB1 receptor agonist, it triggers rapid tolerance and severe withdrawal symptoms—think of anxiety, insomnia, and agitation.

 Are there any medical uses for JWH-018?